waiholiu/DoITGirlsCodingSession/README.md

 ![alt text](instructionimages/commitandpush.png)

-2. Once the changes are in, you now need to configure Github Pages
+2. Once the changes are in, you now need to configure Github Pages.
+This is a hosting platform built into Githbu that allows you to deploy websites

-Go to Settings
+Go back to your repo on Github and click on Settings

 ![Settings button](instructionimages/image.png)